 Step 4

 Now that you have exposed the tube that accumulates lint, you can actually clean it out to remove big wet balls of lint.
 Be careful!
-I tried using a coat hanger and got it quite stuck for a good long while, so I would try a drain snake or something instead which is easier to remove.
-Once clean, reassemble the machine by putting all the parts back where they were.
-Enjoy a more efficient machine!
+I tried using a coat hanger and got it quite stuck for a good long while, so I would try a manual drain snake / augur, or a "Zip It" tool, or something similar instead which is easier to remove but is still good at hooking the lint.
+There is a video showing how to use a Zip It to remove the lint that you may wish to watch on YouTube.
+With my newer model (WM3488HW) I also always go a step further and open the black plastic cover for the heating element, which allows me to remove dog hair that accumulates along the heater and causes a burning smell when the dryer is used for long enough.

 If you like this page, feel free to thank me by donating to The Nature Conservancy, or start doing some vegan cooking.
 Good luck!